Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Synology DS620slim: Storage and memory anxieties no more

-Before the DS620slim, I've used all slim servers from Synology, from the DS409slim to the DS419slim.
+Before the DS620slim, I used all slim servers from Synology, from the DS409slim to the DS419slim.
 They all have one big issue: Too little RAM, fixed at 256MB or 512MB, and a modest amount of storage space due to the nature of 2.5-inch drives.
 So, slim servers have generally been considered "toys," suiting only those with basic needs.

-The DS620slim bucks that trend by hosting two additional drives, upping the current cap storage space to 24TB -- or 20TB protected via SHR (or RAID 5).
+The DS620slim bucks that trend by hosting two additional drives, upping the current cap storage space to 24TB—or 20TB protected via SHR (or RAID 5).

-This capacity, which will increase when 2.5-inch drives of larger than 4TB are available, is now comparable to many servers of larger physical sizes.
+This capacity, which will increase when 2.5-inch drives larger than 4TB are available, is now comparable to many servers of larger physical sizes.

-What's more, the DS620slim is a perfect fit for those wanting to use the 2.5-inch solid-state drives (SSDs), which would require adapters to work with a regular-size server.
+What's more, the DS620slim is a perfect fit for those wanting to use 2.5-inch solid-state drives (SSDs), which would require adapters to work with a regular-size server.

 You'll now have a system with plenty of storage space that will beat most other servers in performance.
 And it's still compact and light enough for you to carry it with you.